daviemakz/swapi-wiki/README.md

     npm run install

 # Running The Application
-After you have installed the application locally modules, to build the application run:
+After you have installed the application locally, build via this command:

     npm run build